Enigma machine: Enigma Handelsmaschine (1923)

 Chiffriermaschinen AG began advertising a rotor machine, Enigma Handelsmaschine, which was exhibited at the Congress of the International Postal Union in 1924.
 The machine was heavy and bulky, incorporating a typewriter.
 It measured 65×45×38 cm and weighed about 50 kg.

-Die schreibende Enigma (1924)
+Schreibende Enigma (1924)

 This was also a model with a type writer.
-There where a number of problems associated with the printer and the construction was not stable until 1926.
-Both early versions of Enigma lacked the reflector and had to be switched between chiffering and dechiffering.
+There were a number of problems associated with the printer and the construction was not stable until 1926.
+Both early versions of Enigma lacked the reflector and had to be switched between enciphering and deciphering.

-Die Glühlampenmaschine, Enigma A (1924)
+Glühlampenmaschine, Enigma A (1924)

 The reflector, suggested by Scherbius' colleague Willi Korn, was introduced with the glow lamp version.

 The machine was also known as the military Enigma.
 It had two rotors and a manually rotatable reflector.
 The typewriter was omitted and glow lamps were used for output.
 The operation was somewhat different from later models.
 Before the next key pressure, the operator had to press a button to advance the right rotor one step.